aanunez/tortilla8/README.md

 **Blackbean**

-Chip-8 assembler, currently working for any program that has already been through a pre-processor.

-To-do:

-* <del>General code cleanup
-* <del>call-able as script
-* <del>switch for behavior of shr,shl
-* switch to enable/disable xor,subn,shr,shl
-* error framework
-* raise warning when shr/shl called with 1 reg / 2 reg (which is worse?)
-* don't allow modifying VF
-* support $ notation
+Chip-8 assembler

 **Jalapeno**

-Chip-8 pre-processor that mostly works.
+Chip-8 pre-processor.
 Currently it is not replacing EQU directives correctly.

 **Cilantro**

 A lexer/tokenizer used by blackbean and jalapeno for individual lines.
 The initialiser does the tokenizing, the class is then used as a data container.

-**Guac**

-Emulator that hasn't been written yet.
+**Guacamole**

+A Chip-8 emulator

+**Platter**

+Text based GUI for Guacamole.
+No support for input currently.

 **Nachos**

-A gui to tie it all together
+A GTK+ gui to tie everything together.
+No work has been started on this.